djgrasss/RMS-Camera/README.md

 ### Cameras
 Valid camera names can be found in [cameras.md](cameras.md).
-Camera positions and directions can be viewed on teh [livetraffic.com](https://www.livetraffic.com/desktop.html) map.
+Camera positions and directions can be viewed on the [livetraffic.com](https://www.livetraffic.com/desktop.html) map.

 ### Dependencies